redbassett/newline-after/README.md

 Quick and easy newlines in Atom

+## What does it do?
+`newline-after` allows you to replace the default newline-below action with one that adds a newline after a cursor while maintaining the cursor's position.

 ## Keybindings
 To override the default `cmd-enter` keybinding, add the following to your `keymap.cson` file:
 ```